dgraph-io/dgraph-docs/content/deploy/dgraph-administration.md

 {{% notice "note" %}}
-The above steps are valid for migration from a cluster in `v20.11` to a single-tenant cluster in `v21.03`, as backup and restore are cluster-wide operations and a single namespace cannot be restored.
+The above steps are valid for migration from a cluster in `v20.11` to a single-tenant cluster in `v21.03`, as backup and restore are cluster-wide operations and a single namespace cannot be restored in a multi-tenant cluster.
 {{% /notice %}}

 ## Post Installation